ricardomoratomateos/todo-api/README.md

 # Todo API

-A simple API following the hexagonal architecture pattern
+A simple API following the hexagonal/clean architecture pattern

 # How to execute it